DanezuBro/Rocky/README.md

 - Repository Pattern in ASP.NET Core(Repository, IRepository)
 - Integrate Identity Framework and add more fields to Users
 - Integrate Entity Framework along with code first migrations
+- DataAnnotations for client side and server side validations
 - Authentication and Authorization in ASP.NET Core
 - Datatables in ASP.NET Core
 - Toastr Notifications and TempData